 All fire access and vehicle roadways would be of asphaltic concrete, except as noted for grades exceeding 13% and designed and maintained to support the imposed loads of fire apparatus (not less than 77,000 pounds) that may respond, including Type I engines, Type III engines, and ladder trucks.
-Access roads would be completed and paved prior to issuance of building permits and prior to the occurrence of combustible construction.
+Access roads and water supply would be completed and paved prior to lumber drop.